The interval posets of permutations seen from the decomposition tree perspective: Background: Interval posets and decomposition trees

-The left part of \cref{fig:posets} shows the interval poset of our running example.
+The left part of \cref{fig:posets} shows the canonical embedding of our running example.
 Clearly, in this figure as well as in general, every element of the poset represents the interval which consists of the set of values below it in the poset.
+Note that the drawing is planar (that is, it is drawn without crossing edges), and Tenner~\cite[Theorem 3.2]{Bridget} proved that this is true for every $\bar{P}(\sigma)$ and $\bar{P}_{\bullet}(\sigma)$.

-Deviating from~\cite{Bridget}, we also wish to consider a second embedding of the interval poset of a permutation, illustrated on the right part of \cref{fig:posets}.
+Deviating from~\cite{Bridget}, we wish to consider a different embedding of the Hasse diagram of the interval poset of a permutation, illustrated on the right part of \cref{fig:posets}.
 We believe that this second embedding is also very natural, maybe even more natural than the first one once compared with the decomposition trees of permutations, as we shall see later.
+This embedding is also planar, but we will only prove the planarity after showing its relation with decomposition trees in \cref{sec:procedure}.